getalp/mass-dataset/scripts/alignment/README.md

 ## PARAMETERS

-**--lab**: the folder containing the chapters, such as downloaded from the bible.is
+**--lab**: the folder containing the chapters text files (with verse information) available at dataset/LANGUAGE/raw_txt/ or extracted from the [website](https://www.faithcomesbyhearing.com/audio-bibles/bible-recordings)

 **--textgrid**: the folder containing the output of the alignment (THIS FILES DO NOT CONTAIN THE VERSES NUMBER)